 Our standalone security lab tests our products in a variety of ways, including vulnerability analysis and penetration testing.
 Our skilled testing staff has received certification from leading security bodies including (ISC)2, EC-Council – Licensed Pen Tester (LPT/ECSA/CEH), and in Six Sigma capabilities.
 In addition, we go beyond general information technology certifications to offer industry expertise in certifications that apply to specific markets, such as energy, government, medical, industrial, retail, transportation and more.

 Our dedicated security team regularly collaborates with product and engineering teams on key security issues.
 In the design process we take a systematic security approach – encompassing design, software, physical attributes and more – making security part of the product lifecycle.
 We also involve our customers and partners in the process to ensure a real-life approach that tests security within actual deployment environments.

 By providing ongoing threat measurement and monitoring services as well as performing internal and external security audits on a regular basis, we ensure our cloud platform offers up-to-date security patches, and provide ongoing proactive communication regarding upcoming threats.
-Our cloud platforms conform to the latest security frameworks, like ISO27001, and have acquired a PCI Report on Compliance as a managed service provider.
+Our cloud platforms conform to the latest security frameworks and have acquired a PCI Report on Compliance as a managed service provider.